BrunoKrugel/dotfiles/.github/readme.md

 </div>

-If you do not use neovim `nightly`, you should disable the plugin `dropbar.lua` and then enable the lspsaga winbar in `lspsaga.lua`.
+Dropbar currently only work in neovim `nightly` and is disabled by default, if you want to use it, enable the plugin `dropbar.lua` and then disable the lspsaga winbar in `lspsaga.lua`.

 ## Word highlight